 Mildura's fine food and wine has made a mark all over Australia.
 Work up an appetite and head to Langtree Avenue, nicknamed 'Feast Street', one of Victoria's renowned dining strips.
 Sample a brew at the Mildura Brewery or visit the Chateau Mildura winery.
 The Mildura Jazz Food and Wine Festival is a greatly anticipated each year, combining live music with wine tastings and gourmet food events.

 Mildura is also the home of chef Stefano de Pieri, the region's Tourism Ambassador for food and wine.
-His range of cookbooks, television programs and MasterChef guest appearances, has helped boost Mildura's reputation for excellent food and diverse produce. de Pieri's iconic restaurant Stefano's is a must during your visit to Mildura.
+His range of cookbooks, television programs and MasterChef guest appearances, has helped boost Mildura's reputation for excellent food and diverse produce.
+Awarded two hats by The Age Good Food Guide, de Pieri's iconic restaurant Stefano's is a must during your visit to Mildura.

 Holiday on the water